-POSTDOCTORAL RESIDENCY PROGRAMS IN CLINICAL NEUROPSYCHOLOGY POLICY AND PROCEDURE MANUAL
+POSTDOCTORAL RESIDENCY PROGRAMS IN CLINICAL PSYCHOLOGY POLICY AND PROCEDURE MANUAL

-1. Postdoctoral Residency Program Overview
+1. POSTDOCTORAL RESIDENCY PROGRAM OVERVIEW

-The Postdoctoral Residency Programs in Clinical Neuropsychology are funded by Kaiser Permanente Northern California (KPNC) and are compliant with state and national guidelines.
-The programs are organized into one consortium encompassing three training sites: Kaiser Foundation Rehabilitation Center in Vallejo, Kaiser Vacaville Medical Center, and Kaiser San Francisco Medical Center.
-Residents train in advanced practice competencies in clinical psychology and clinical neuropsychology in preparation for work as professional neuropsychologists in a broad range of settings.
-All residents work toward achieving the same set of core competencies through their training experiences.

-Residency positions are full-time only (40 hours per week) and are designed to be completed in no less than two years.
-The program begins in September and residents accrue 4000 hours over the course of the training term.
-The number of hours is greater than the maximum number required for licensure in the United States (2000 hours), and the minimum number required for subspecialty training in neuropsychology (3600 hours).
+The Postdoctoral Residency Programs in Clinical Psychology are funded by Kaiser Permanente Northern California (KPNC) and are compliant with state and national guidelines.
+The residency programs are comprised of seven consortia encompassing nineteen training sites located within the northern California region.
+All residents work toward achieving the same set of core competencies in general clinical psychology through their training experiences.
+The positions are full time only (40 hours per week) and are designed to be completed in no less than one year.
+The program begins in mid-September, and residents accrue 2000 hours over the course of the training year.

 This manual provides the policies and procedures that are applicable to residents and training faculty.
-It is posted on the Regional Mental Health Training Programs website at https://mentalhealthtraining-ncal.kaiserpermanente.org/, the official "bulletin board" of the training programs.
-The website contains information such as the history of our programs, descriptions of training sites and rotations, faculty profiles and seminar schedules.
-Information on the Northern California Neuropsychology Residency Consortium can be found at: https://mentalhealthtraining-ncal.kaiserpermanente.org/.
+It is posted on the Regional Mental Health Training Programs' website at https://mentalhealthtraining-ncal.kaiserpermanente.org/, the official "bulletin board" of the training programs.
+This website contains information such as the history of our programs, descriptions of the training sites and rotations, training faculty profiles and seminar schedules.